 In August 2018, the FASB issued new accounting guidance to clarify the accounting for implementation costs in cloud computing arrangements (hosting arrangements).
 The new standard requires a customer in a cloud computing arrangement to determine which implementation costs to capitalize as assets or expense as incurred.
 Capitalized implementation costs related to a hosting arrangement that is a service contract will be amortized over the term of the hosting arrangement, beginning when the module or component of the hosting arrangement is ready for its intended use.
-The new standard is effective for interim and annual periods beginning after December 15, 2019, however, early adoption is permitted.
-We are currently evaluating the timing of our adoption and the expected impact this guidance could have on our condensed consolidated financial statements and related disclosures.
+The new standard became effective for us on January 1, 2020 and did not have a significant impact on our condensed consolidated financial statements and related disclosures.

-In November 2018, the FASB issued guidance to clarify the interaction between the accounting guidance for collaborative arrangements and revenue from contracts with customers.
-The amendments become effective for our fiscal year, including interim periods, beginning January 1, 2020.
-Early adoption, including adoption in any interim period, is permitted.
-This guidance is required to be applied retrospectively as of the date of our adoption of the new revenue standard on January 1, 2018.
-We are currently evaluating the timing of our adoption and the expected impact this guidance could have on our condensed consolidated financial statements and related disclosures.
+In November 2018, the FASB issued new accounting guidance to clarify the interaction between the accounting guidance for collaborative arrangements and revenue from contracts with customers.
+The new standard became effective for us on January 1, 2020 using a retrospective transition method.
+This standard did not have a significant impact on our condensed consolidated financial statements and related disclosures.